holmesmainsend/banking-application/README.md

   * Enforcing stricter password/username requirements
   * Creating separate admin/server dashboard
   * Expanding user dashboard to include budget tab, chart of expenditures over time, and more
+  * Implement a responsive page layout for devices of all shapes and sizes

 ## License